-In the hopes of helping others we often say and do things that actually make people more hopeless than the already are.
+In the hope of helping others we often say and do things that actually make people more hopeless than the already are.
 We have good motives for doing this.
 People are hurting and we want to help them, but these people are actually hurting so much that they can’t even tell you that what you said just made them feel worse.

-Today I want to address: Lay it down at the altar
+Lay it down at the altar

 There is the belief that I can walk forward at church and lay down my troubles or sin at the altar.
 When I have “really” done that I will be free.
 At least until I leave that service?